Betterez/btrz-auth-api-key/README.md

         ]
     }

+#### ignoredRoutes

+And array of strings containing a regular expression to match part of the whole or route.
+Use this to expose an end point or group of end points to the world without the need of an X-API-KEY.
+Try to make your regexp as restrictive as possible to avoid exposing end points by mistake.

+Ex:

+    ^/api-docs //will match /api-docs, /api-docs/pets, etc.
+    ^/api-docs$ //will match /api-docs and will not match /api-docs

+#### db

+The db options and uris array will be used to connect to the MongoDb (single server or cluster) to check for the apikey.

 The `collection.name` and `collection.property` will be used to try to find one record that contains the value provided on X-API-KEY to the service.